Wat Chan, Phitsanulok: History

 ฺWat Chan Subdistrict Administrative Organization - SAO (ongkan borihan suan tambon) was established, published 30 January 1996 in Royal Thai Government Gazette, volume 113, section 9 Ngor.
 On 9 March 1999 Wat Chan subdistrict lost the villages Moo1, Moo3, Moo5 and Moo6 to the growing city of Phitsanulok.
 The new borders are located 200 meter south of the Barom Trilokanat road (landmarks 15-16) and west of the Chaiyanuphap road (landmarks 18-19).

 Administration

-Central government
+Provincial government

-The administration of Wat Chan SAO is responsible for an area that covers 7,038 rai ~ 11.26 sqkm and consists of six administrative villages, as of 2022: 9,171 people and 4,845 households.
+The administration of Wat Chan SAO is responsible for an area that covers 7,038 rai ~ 11.26 sqkm and consists of six administrative villages, as of 2025: 9,642 people and 5,261 households.